rarDevelopment/fantasy-critic-bot/README.md

 A bot for interacting with your [Fantasy Critic](https://www.fantasycritic.games/) league.

+NOTE: You should use the OFFICIAL Fantasy Critic Bot, which I'll be working on going forward!
+You can find it [on the official site under "Official Fantasy Critic Bot"](https://www.fantasycritic.games/community).

 # Inviting the Bot to your Server

 [Click here](https://discord.com/api/oauth2/authorize?client_id=936106026695028807&permissions=139586947136&scope=bot%20applications.commands) to add the bot to your server